 Amanda joined the board of Urban Theatre Projects in 2019, drawn to the company’s passion for telling the important and unique stories of Western Sydney in such an authentic and innovative way.
-Having grown up in the region Amanda shares a deep appreciation for the wonderfully diverse fabric of the local community.
-In her current role as General Manager of Western Sydney Business Connection and as a passionate advocate for Western Sydney, Amanda has led a number of successful advocacy campaigns and programs within the region that aim to drive economic growth and positive social outcomes for the community.
-Amanda and has more than three decades of experience in marketing, commercial partnerships and stakeholder engagement across government, private and not-for-profit sectors.
+Having grown up in the region, Amanda shares a deep appreciation for the wonderfully diverse fabric of the local community and is a passionate advocate for Western Sydney.
+In her current role as General Manager of Western Sydney Business Connection, Amanda has led a number of successful advocacy campaigns and programs within the region that aim to drive economic growth and positive social outcomes for the community.
+Amanda has more than three decades of experience in marketing, commercial partnerships and stakeholder engagement across government, private and not-for-profit sectors.

 Theo is a Partner with Deloitte’s Financial Advisory practice and focuses on providing services to the State, Local and Federal governments, government agencies and private sector organisations they interact with.
 Theo has been a lead advocate for the economic and social development of Western Sydney, starting with the ground breaking Shaping Future Cities - Designing Western Sydney report which provided an economic blueprint for the region sustainable and equitable growth.
 His work has influenced Government and Private sector investment in the job generators, amenity and public infrastructure and services that will underpin Western Sydney’s growth for the years to come.
 Theo’s professional and personal life has been heavily influenced by his Greek heritage.
 The lessons and experiences from his parents and extended family have forged his unwavering belief in the value of community, culture, diversity, commitment, exchange and creative expression.
 Celebrating the unique and shared stories of all Australian cultures, and supporting truth telling for our first nation people and artists, is something that Theo is especially passionate about.

-Catherine is a lawyer with extensive law firm and in-house corporate legal experience and is currently Senior Manager & Senior Legal Counsel at ASX Limited specialising in financial markets, corporate, governance and regulatory law.
-She is a director of Urban Theatre Projects and National Young Writers Festival and former Chair of Critical Stages and director of Brand X.
+Catherine is a lawyer with extensive law firm and in-house corporate legal experience and is currently Head of Legal Delivery & Senior Legal Counsel at ASX Limited specialising in financial markets, corporate, governance and regulatory law.
+She is a director of Utp, Critical Path and National Young Writers Festival and former Chair of Critical Stages and director of Brand X.